graysoncraw/FortniteBalls/README.md

 Also uses djs-commander and discord-js packages.

-The bot is hosted and coded in Replit, a terrific online IDE.
+The bot is hosted by and coded in Replit, a terrific online IDE.